 Where project works include a significant cross-border element it has become common practice for the construction documentation to be split between two or more contracts in order to reduce local tax liabilities.
-This article looks at the key legal issues and potential pitfalls associated with such splits.
+In this article, David Metzger, partner in the Clifford Chance Construction Group, looks at the key legal issues and potential pitfalls associated with such splits.